fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

   - `NEGOTIATE` - Indicates that the flight plan, and in particular the route and trajectory, is acceptable and would be accepted if filed.
 However the route/trajectory determined by the eASP has included additional constraints and/or has applied ATM configuration factors such as runway-in-use or Met data which may have resulted in a route/trajectory that is different to the Desired route/trajectory.
 - property `explanation` is used to detail the inconsistencies with the ATM configuration and/or with restrictions that have led to the planning status `value` being set to `NON_CONCUR`.
 Property `explanation` shall be exchanged if and only if the Planning Status `value` is `NON_CONCUR`.

+Rules:
+- The provision of a `negotiating` route/trajectory group by the eASP is appropriate for a status response of type `NEGOTIATE` or `NON-CONCUR`

 ## recipient

 `TODO`